LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 and a [check_command](https://github.com/unicorn-data-analysis/unicorn-binance-websocket-api/blob/master/tools/icinga/)
 for [ICINGA](https://exchange.icinga.com/bithon/check_binance_websocket_api_manager)/Nagios
 ![icinga2-demo](https://s3.gifyu.com/images/icinga2-unicorn_binance_websocket_api.png)
+- Excessively tested on Linux, Mac and Windows

 If you like the project, please ![star](https://s3.gifyu.com/images/stard237b3003af9f9a9.png) it on [GitHub](https://github.com/unicorn-data-analysis/unicorn-binance-websocket-api)!
 If you use the